sst567/ds_Salary_proj/README.md

 Built a tool to estimate salaries based on glassdoor job posting (MAE ~ 14K) Performed data cleaning, Exploratory Data Analysis and Model Building as part of the project.

-#Web Scraping and dataset used from 2020
+#Web Scraping and dataset used is from 2020

 Web Scraping code: https://github.com/arapfaik/scraping-glassdoor-selenium